 Explore the quarantine station at Fort Nepean from a time gone by and walk along the coast to make this one of the best Melbourne day trips.

 If you love national parks then you need to get up to date with the very latest in Point Nepean national park with our locals guide right here

 Home of the cleanest air in the world (apparently), Cape Schanck is seriously one of the most beautiful places in the state and forms the southernmost tip of the Mornington Peninsula.

 A half hour walk along the dirt track from the car park takes you to a long wooden staircase that winds down to the water where you can admire Pulpit Rock from the black, rocky beach below.

 During the winter months, Humpback Whales travel up here from Antarctica to breed and raise their calves in the warmer waters of Australia.

-Only a short trip from Melbourne, it’s one the most beautiful places to visit in Victoria and one of our favourites.
+Only a short drive from Melbourne, it’s one the most beautiful places to visit in Victoria and one of our favourites.